Blogs

 wave

-The FAA, NTSB, and the U.S. Army are investigating these incidents.
-Transportation Secretary Sean Duffy called the May 1st incident "unacceptable," emphasizing the need for stricter adherence to flight protocols.
-The FAA has already implemented restrictions on non-essential helicopter flights around DCA to mitigate the risk of similar occurrences.
-These actions underscore a renewed focus on airspace safety following the tragic January accident.
+The FAA, NTSB, and the Army are all investigating.
+Transportation Secretary Sean Duffy called the May 1st incident "unacceptable," and rightfully so.
+He’s right to emphasize a need for stricter adherence to flight protocols.
+The FAA has already put restrictions on non-essential helicopter flights around DCA to try to prevent more incidents.
+This renewed emphasis on airspace safety is definitely a response to the tragic January accident.

 FAQ